-• Speed competition (Module 6)
+• Speed competition (module 6)

 At the speed competition all Competitors have to work as fast and as precisely as possible.
-The expenditure of time will be awarded with maximum 2 marks.
-The swiftest Competitor will be awarded 2 marks, the others in the order in which they complete the task 0.10 marks less (if there are more Competitors than 20, the marking needs to be changed).
+The expenditure of time is awarded with maximum 2 marks.
+The swiftest Competitor is awarded 2 marks, the others in the order in which they complete the task 0.10 marks less (if there are more Competitors than 20, the marking needs to be changed).
 Competitors who finish simultaneously will receive the same number of marks, the next Competitor 0.20 or more marks less.

-• Dimensional Accuracy
+Dimensional Accuracy

-For the dimensional accuracy tests, a deviation of $\pm 1$ mm from the required measurement will be tolerated and deviations of more than 1 mm from the required measurement will be given 0 marks: $\pm 1$ mm = 1 Mark.
+For the dimensional accuracy tests, a deviation of \pm 1.0 mm from the required measurement is tolerated and deviations of more than 1.0 mm from the required measurement is given 0 marks:

+$\pm 1.0 \text{ mm} = 1 \text{ mark}.$

-Maximum 1 mark will be awarded per measurement point.
+Maximum 1 mark is awarded per measurement point.